Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Introduction

+However, banning practices does not eliminate overall online toxicity as banned communities frequently migrate to other platforms and, in some cases, become more toxic~\cite{ribeiro2021migrations}.
+Voat was a Reddit-like news aggregator launched in April 2014 that encouraged free speech and gained attention as a Reddit alternative after the bans of controversial subreddits~\cite{mekacher2022can}, especially QAnon-focused ones~\cite{papasavva2021qoincidence}.

+QAnon is a conspiracy theory that originated on 4chan's Politically Incorrect board on October 28, 2017~\cite{papasavva2022gospel}.
+The posts that ``Q,'' the creator of this conspiracy, made on 4chan and 8chan are referred to as ``Q drops.''
+In these cryptic messages, Q explains, among other things, how a network of blood-thirsty pedophile politicians, celebrities, and influential people are part of the deep state: an undercover organization that controls and runs governments worldwide~\cite{sky2020whatisq}.
+At the same time, allegedly, Donald Trump struggles to uncover the deep state and bring its members to justice.

+Voat struggled financially and had to shut down on December 25, 2020, announcing it on December 21.\footnote{\url{https://searchvoat.co/v/announcements/4169936}} With less than four days to organize their migration, many users expressed their intent to move to \emph{Poal.co}, which quickly emerged as a popular alternative for Voat users.
+Poal is a Reddit-like social network with a ``\emph{say what you want}'' slogan, where discussions are divided into ``subs,'' akin to subreddits.
+In this work, we investigate the unique scenario of Voat's planned shutdown and the subsequent organized migration to Poal, offering insights into online community migration dynamics.

-\descr{Motivation.} The study of user migration patterns and behavior during moderation efforts or platform shutdowns is of great importance in understanding the dynamics of online communities and the impact of such events on alternative platforms.
-While there has been research on migration from mainstream platforms to alternative platforms, there is limited understanding of the specific factors that influence user migration when faced with platform deplatforming or shutdown announcements.
+\descr{Motivation.} Studying user migration patterns and behavior during moderation efforts or shutdowns is crucial in understanding the dynamics of online communities and the impact of such events on alternative platforms.
+There is limited understanding of the specific factors influencing user migration when faced with a shutdown.

-The announcement of Voat's shutdown provides a unique opportunity to investigate the effects of an impending platform closure on user migration behavior.
-By examining how users organized their migration and exploring the subsequent activity on alternative platforms, we can gain insights into the strategies and preferences of users navigating a changing online landscape.
-We focus on QAnon communities since they were the most active on Voat~\cite{mekacher2022can}, thus we know that QAnon was a community that migrated to Voat after Reddit banned all QAnon-related subreddits.
-Hence, we aim to compare the migration patterns from Reddit to Voat and from Voat to Poal as we believe such analysis offers valuable insights into the dynamics of user migration within the context of moderation efforts.
+Voat's shutdown announcement provides a unique opportunity to investigate the above research gap.
+By examining how users organized their migration and exploring the subsequent activity on alternatives, we gain insights into the strategies and preferences of users navigating a changing online landscape.
+We focus on QAnon communities since they were the most active on Voat~\cite{mekacher2022can}, and we aim to compare the migration patterns of Reddit to Voat and Voat to Poal as we believe such analysis offers valuable insights into the dynamics of user migration.
+Another reason we choose to study the migration patterns between Reddit, Voat, and Poal is due to the visual and functional similarities of these social networks and the reports~\cite{papasavva2021qoincidence, mekacher2022can} of Voat gaining popularity once Reddit decisively banned all QAnon subreddits.